sparrowcode/sparrowcode.io-content/en/tutorials/async-await.md

 ## actor

-`actor` is a new data type, which is needed for synchronization and prevents race condition.
+`actor` is a new data type.
+It is needed for synchronization and prevents race condition.
 The compiler checks it at compile time:

 ```swift
 actor ImageDownloader {